btamps/lol-companion/README.md

-# LoL Companion: a League of Legends experiment
+# LoL Companion: League of Legends experiment

 A Meteor app using Riot's API.